HOME > DESSERTS > PASTRIES & TARTS

 The best tip for making churros is medium-sized open star tip - Ateco 824.
 It produce skinny little churro, but after deep-frying the dough puffs up nicely.

-serving ideas for churros
+Serving ideas for churros

-Churros are traditionally a street snack, so usually they are sold in a cup with a dipping sauce so you can walk around and eat.
+Churros are traditionally a street snack, so usually they are sold in a cup with a chocolate sauce so you can walk around and eat.
 At home, just pile them on a plate with a little cup of dipping sauce then you can dip and eat!